BigslimVdub/Aeon-GUI-Guides/Aeon-Wallet-CLI-Commands/Wallet cli.md

   Specify Electrum seed for wallet recovery/creation

   `--trusted-daemon`
   Enable commands which rely on a trusted daemon (use this to remove the trusted daemon warning only when you know the operator of the daemon)
+  Example `aeon-wallet-cli --daemon-address 192.168.1.3:11181 --trusted-daemon`

   `--untrusted-daemon`
-  Disable commands which rely on a trusted daemon
+  Disable commands which rely on a trusted daemon.
+This function is automatically used when running walelt cli

   `--allow-mismatched-daemon-version`
-  Allow communicating with a daemon that uses a different RPC version (not really recommended)
+  Allow communicating with a daemon that uses a different RPC version (not really recommended).
+This may cause issues if there are compatibility changes between wallets and daemons.
+  Example `aeon-wallet-cli --allow-mismatched-daemon-version`

   `--restore-height arg (=0)`
-  Restore from specific blockchain height
+  Restore from specific blockchain height when creating a wallet or restoring a wallet.
+If you created your wallet at height 901000, you don't really need to verify blocks for your wallet before that.
+  Example `aeon-wallet-cli --restore-from-keys --restore-height 900000`

   `--do-not-relay`
   The newly created transaction will not be relayed to the Aeon network